CCThomas/Game-Assets/README.md

-# Game-Scripts
+# Game-Assets
-C# Scripts written for Unity
+C# Scripts and Blender Assets for Unity